Flood watch issued for metro Phoenix through Wednesday night

-PHOENIX — A flood watch warning is in effect for the Valley until Wednesday night, officials said.
+PHOENIX — A flood watch warning was in effect for the Valley Tuesday evening, weather forecasters said.

-Showers started pushing themselves into the western parts of the Phoenix metro at around 8 p.m., the National Weather Service announced on Tuesday evening.
+Showers moved into the western parts of the Phoenix area around 8 p.m., the National Weather Service said.

-The rains will slowly move eastward over the night.
-Thunder may rumble over Phoenix throughout the evening.
+The storm system was moving eastward overnight, with a potential for thunder in Phoenix.

 8:00 PM 📡: Showers are starting to push their way into the western parts of the Phoenix metro.
 These will continue to slowly push east over the next several hours.
 You may hear a few rumbles of thunder through the remainder of the evening. #azwx pic.twitter.com/BoGijBoyen